loopbackio/loopback-next/packages/http-caching-proxy/README.md

 - The first request is forwarded to the actual backend and the response is stored as a snapshot.
-- Subsequent requests are served by the proxy using the cached snaphost.
+- Subsequent requests are served by the proxy using the cached snapshot.
 - Snapshot older than a configured time are discarded and the first next request will fetch the real response from the backend.